codingwithmagga/mathvizanimator/PULL_REQUEST_TEMPLATE.md

 [License](LICENSE).

-* [ ] To the best of my knowledge, the proposed patch is not based on a code under GPL or other license that is incompatible with MathVizAnimator
+* [ ] To the best of my knowledge, the proposed patch is not based on a code under a license that is incompatible with MathVizAnimator.

-* [ ] The PR is proposed to proper branch
+* [ ] The PR is proposed to proper branch.

-* [ ] There is reference to original bug report and related work
+* [ ] There is reference to original bug report and related work.

-* [ ] There is accuracy test, performance test and test data in the repository, if applicable
+* [ ] There is a unit test and or integration test added if necessary.

-* [ ] The feature is well documented and sample code can be built with the project CMake
+* [ ] The feature is well documented and an example was added if necessary.